lab-paper-code/side/README.md

 Open a new terminal and move to the ST-Trie or TS-Trie directory under `SIDE/CODE/index`.

 Then compile the code below.

     python3 app.py

+Now you can access the experimental web page.

 ## Main features